-- Committee/site representative lodging.

-- Game officials lodging.

-- State and city taxes/fees.

-- Ticket and facility fees.

-Committee/site representative's per diem, mileage and luggage fees will be paid by the NCAA.
+As a reminder, prospective hosts' budgets should include committee/site representative's lodging expense, game officials' lodging expense, state and city taxes/fees, if applicable, and any ticket fees.
+Committee/site representative's per diem, mileage and luggage fees will now be paid by the NCAA instead of the host institution.
 Game officials will be reimbursed via the ArbiterPay system for their game fees, per diem, mileage and luggage fees.